 However, if you’re someone who plans to use a laptop every day for work, school, or other purposes, these suggestions probably won’t be able to support your needs.

-Laptop for Surfing the Web: What to Consider
+Laptop for Surfing the Web: What to Consider in 2020

 Screen Size & Resolution